NICHTJ3/Dotsy/README.md

 pwd
 > ~/dev/supercool-project/

-dotsy config -i neovim
+dotsy config install neovim
 # ^ This would install your neovim config without moving you
 # out of the directory or context you're currently in (i've felt this is useful
 # when I break things)
 ```